-GNHRE is delighted to announce that Edward Elgar Publishing and the GNHRE will be working on a new GNHRE/JHRE book series, ‘Critical Reflections on Human Rights and the Environment’.
+GNHRE is delighted to announce that Edward Elgar Publishing and the GNHRE are collaborating on a new GNHRE/JHRE book series, ‘Critical Reflections on Human Rights and the Environment’.

 This timely and provocative series will consist of relatively short (70,000 – 100,000 word) monographs on themes related to the field of human rights and the environment – delivering a set of critical, engaging reflections written by leading scholars and thinkers and aimed at taking no assumption for granted, while offering imaginative new approaches to the subjects under review.